 These pages provide information on sea surface temperatures for monitoring coral bleaching events in the Great Barrier Reef, Australia.

-To evaluate the accuracy of model forecasts and provide a measure of the skill of POAMA (Predictive Ocean Atmosphere Model for Australia), hindcasts of sea surface temperature anomalies (SSTA) are compared to observed SSTA for the same period.
+To evaluate the accuracy of model forecasts and provide a measure of the skill of POAMA (Predictive Ocean Atmosphere Model for Australia), retrospective forecasts (hindcasts) of sea surface temperature anomalies (SSTA) are compared to observed SSTA for the same period.
 SSTA are calculated for both the model forecasts and observed values as the difference between sea surface temperature (SST) values and the relevant climatology.
 The climatology is the monthly mean SST over the period 1982-2010, computed relative to the start month and lead-time for the model, and removing this from SST values reduces the effects of any model bias (Stockdale 1997).
-Skill is calculated by correlating model anomalies with observed anomalies in both space and time.
+Skill is calculated by correlating model anomalies with observed anomalies.
 The correlation coefficient (r) is defined as the ratio of the covariance of the sample populations to the product of their standard deviations, with a skill value of 1.0 indicating a perfect fit between model and observed values.
 For more information see Spillman and Alves (2009) and Spillman (2011).

 - Spillman C.M., 2011: Operational real-time seasonal forecasts for coral reef management.
 J. Oper.
 Oceanog., 4, 13-22.